-Do something amazing - for society and your Medical School application!
-Award-winning charity Kissing it Better (KiB) will facilitate your virtual volunteering experiences supporting older people.
-Alongside these, you'll get one year's access to companion modules and masterclasses, designed to make you a better applicant.
-The programme includes TMP MedSoc: application-boosting e-Learning throughout the year.
+Do something amazing – for society and your Medical School application!
+Award-winning charity Kissing it Better (KiB) facilitates virtual and face-to-face volunteering experiences supporting older people.
+Alongside these, you’ll get one year’s access to companion modules and masterclasses, designed to make you a better applicant.
+The programme includes TMP MedSoc: application-boosting e-learning throughout the year.

-You bring to life the magical powers of human interaction and the difference we can all make in improving lives
+“Kissing It Better brings to life the magical powers of human interaction and the difference we can all make in improving lives.”

-Regular virtual volunteering opportunities, reinforced by online learning to boost your application.
+Regular volunteering opportunities, reinforced by online learning to boost your Medicine application.

 Volunteer regularly with virtual and face-to-face sessions inside care homes and hospitals.

 Crystallise your learning with 10 companion modules.

 Join live masterclasses to develop your skills further.